 - In some cases, assessment procedures and evaluation instruments, including all test scores and sub-scores or test results, used to make the diagnosis.

 - An Individualized Educational Plan (IEP), 504 Plan, or high school exit summary of performance may be submitted; however, such documents must contain or be accompanied by the testing and/or other diagnostic evaluation upon which these plans are based.
 A submission of these plans are not a guarantee of receipt of accommodations but are helpful in making a decision.

 - Documentation for eligibility should be current, preferably within the last three years.
 It is in a student's best interest to provide recent and relevant documentation because the provision of all reasonable accommodations and services is based upon assessment of the current impact of the student's disability on his/her academic performance.

 - Professionals conducting assessment and rendering diagnoses of a disability must be qualified to do so.
 Diagnostic reports should include the names, titles, and professional credentials (e.g., licensed psychologist) of the evaluators as well as the dates(s) of testing.
 Experience in working with an adult population is essential.
 The diagnostician must be impartial and not a family member.

-Medaille College recognizes the importance of "service animals," as defined by the Americans with Disabilities Act (ADA), and the broader category of "emotional support animals," under the Fair Housing Act (FHA), which provide emotional support to individuals living with mental health impairments.
-Medaille is committed to allowing individuals with disabilities the use of a service animal on campus to facilitate their full participation and equal access to the College's programs and activities.
+Medaille University recognizes the importance of “service animals” as defined by the Americans with Disabilities Act (ADA), and the broader category of “emotional support animals” under the Fair Housing Act that provides emotional support to individuals living with mental health impairments.
+Medaille is committed to allowing individuals with disabilities the use of a Service Animal on campus to facilitate their full participation and equal access to the University’s programs and activities.